 |Year||Avg.
 Annual Premium — Wisconsin||Yearly Change — Wisconsin||Avg.
 Annual Premium — USA||Yearly Change — US|

-If your rates are rising faster than the average in your state, compare quotes and find a better deal.
+If your rates are rising faster than the average in your state, compare insurance quotes to find a better deal.

 Compare policies today!